 And that’s you.
 As an added precaution, stay seated for a couple of minutes just in the off chance you feel a tad dizzy.
 But it’s highly unlikely.
 Also, for hygiene purposes, you’ll want to dispose of the jet tip after 1 usage, i.e. one jet tip per person.
 You can use the same tip for each ear, but that’s as far as the usage should go.

 As a preparatory step, we recommend applying eardrops because they help to soften the wax.
 Apply the drops twice a day for up to 5 days before you start irrigation.
-And that’s you; if you’d like your own irrigation kit, you can find it on Amazon.
+And that’s you; if you’d like your own irrigation kit, you can find it on at a discounted price here.